python/devguide/setup.rst

 Windows
 '''''''

+The readme included in the solution has more details, especially on the software needed to resolve the below mentioned build errors.

 **Python 3.3** and later use Microsoft Visual Studio 2010.
 You can download Microsoft Visual C++ 2010 Express `from Microsoft's site
 <https://www.microsoft.com/visualstudio/eng/downloads#d-2010-express>`_.